Chinese Immigration Act, 1923

+The act was repealed in May 1947 after World War II, due to Canada having been a signatory to the Universal Declaration of Human Rights.

 History

 Before 1923, Chinese immigration was heavily controlled by the Chinese Immigration Act of 1885, which imposed an onerous head tax on all immigrants from China.

 After various members of the federal and some provincial governments (especially British Columbia) put pressure on the federal government to discourage Chinese immigration, the Chinese Immigration Act was passed.
 It went into effect on 1 July 1923.
-The Act banned Chinese immigrants from entering Canada except those under the following titles:
+The Act banned immigrants of Chinese heritage from entering Canada except those under the following titles: